dbadrak/adelphi-pool/README.md

 1. How many lane ropes do we have right now?
 How long are they?
 Will they work for both 50m and 25y?
 2. We have 5 10 ft by 10 ft tents.
 We'll need to make sure they can line up properly with the 6 lanes and not block starts.
+3. We'd like to get on site and get a better feel for space, take some non-pool measurements, etc.

 # Notes